orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 environment variable.
 The standard location on Unix systems is ``/usr/lib/otb/applications``.
-On Windows, the applications are available in the ``otb-bin`` OSGeo4W package, and the environment is configured automatically so you don’t need to tweak ``OTB_APPLICATION_PATH``.
+On Windows, the applications are available in the ``otb-bin`` OSGeo4W package, and the environment is configured automatically so it doesn't need to be modified ``OTB_APPLICATION_PATH``.

 Once your environment is set, you can use OTB applications from Python, just